 Sending an Update

-Dynamic updates are performed by making an http request to one of the following URLs:
+Dynamic updates are performed by making an HTTP request to one of the following URLs:

 http://dynupdate.no-ip.com/nic/update